coursera-dl/edx-dl/standalone/Readme.txt

 Credits
 -------
-The original file was written by @shk3 in/for python3 then updated by @emadshaaban92 for python2, and migrated for versions superior to 2.6 by @iemejia.
-Then Coiby add
+The original file was written by @shk3 in/for python3 then updated by @emadshaaban92 for python2, and migrated for versions superior to 2.6 by @iemejia, then updated and converted to stand-alone executables by @coiby.